 Guardian features the 2019 Turtle Dove pilgrimage, with Will Parsons of the BPT and Sam Lee of Nest Collective, in collaboration with Isabella Tree of Knepp Castle Estate. https://www.theguardian.com/environment/2019/aug/03/silencing-natural-world-can-turtle-dove-be-saved

-BPT’s William Parsons quoted in Telegraph article listing their top 20 walks with spiritual, heritage and literary ‘added meaning’… the Old Way to Canterbury is listed, as are two routes developed by BPT’s Guy Hayward for the English Heritage project in collaboration with Nicholas Pitts-Tucker for ‘Peak District Old Stones Way’ and Grania Cavendish for […]
+The Old Way makes the Telegraph’s 20 top walks ‘with added meaning’.
+BPT co-founder William Parsons tells the Telegraph all about it in this article listing Britain’s top 20 pilgrimage walks, ones with spiritual, heritage and literary ‘added meaning’… Also listed are two routes developed by BPT’s Guy Hayward for the English Heritage project in […]

 James Tapper writes on a new pilgrimage route to honour the recently canonised Cardinal Newman’s path from Oxford to Birmingham, which also describes the BPT and why pilgrimages are popular now.
 Further details of this route will be uploaded to the website as they become available.
 Ian Skelly also reported this article on BBC Radio […]

 BPT’s Dr Guy Hayward speaking with Paul Coia and Debbie McGee on an upcoming guided pilgrimage he is leading for Reading Fringe Festival.

 “Join Guy Hayward and Jason Goodwin from the British Pilgrimage Trust to walk a section of the South Dorset Old Stones Way – one of 10 historic trails taking in English Heritage sites en-route.”
 See the wider project this is part of here.

 Melanie McDonagh writes on the BPT in the role of the renaissance of interest of pilgrimage in Britain, including the Old Way to Canterbury, and the work of English Heritage and the Church of England.